rachelambda/vibrant-night/README.md

 <h1 align="center">Vibrant Night</h1>
 <p align="center">A cozy colorscheme for all my things!</p>

-This is a simple colorscheme that I've designed for myself and will implement for the things I use.
-Screenshots might change with time as I improve themes.

-I am going to implement this theme for the following:
+You can find the colorscheme for all the things in these files:

 	* st - colors.h
 	* dwm - colors.h